Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	:=(,format,[,chars,parameters])
 	:=(,formats,[,format,format,format,..])
 	:printf(,formats)

+	the nāma mantra can be at the start, or the end, of a scope; the freedom of putting it anywhere else is unjustifiable declarative programming is more for programming language implementation, than for programming itself the way declarative languages are today, is more reminiscent of concurrent-by-default function definitions mid-code are only for side-effecting languages regardless, the significance of the position of the definitions is not important; it's all gotos from here on out I hate languages that need the function to be defined before usage, when the compiler/interpreter/ETC can single-pass gotos substitutively; compilers have no excuse, and the interpretive overhead is negligible compared to definition relocation

 Can JS ouput binaries to "download"?
 I [think](http://shyam.id.au/awooga/) so...
 <br>JS is turing complete, so I think lazy evaluation is also possible...